hyrise/hyrise/README.md

 docker run -it hyrise
 ```

-Inside of the container, you can then checkout Hyrise and run `./install_dependencies.sh` to download the required submodules.
+Inside the container, you can then checkout Hyrise and run `./install_dependencies.sh` to download the required submodules.

 ## Building and Tooling
 It is highly recommended to perform out-of-source builds, i.e., creating a separate directory for the build.